moolric/bffs/README.md

-# bffs
-Happyliltree is my BFF - a World of Warcraft addon
+# Happyliltree is my BFF
+A World of Warcraft addon for putting marks on your friends to keep track of them

+Has a keybinding and a slash command - /bff